The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 murphia list london 2024Kate O'Sullivan

 Kate grew up in Greystones in County Wicklow.
 As a student at the Dublin Institute of Technology, she left the course early after getting a job working in the pastry section of the luxury Powerscourt Hotel.
 Pastry skills proved to be her ticket to London, where she moved through the kitchens of 34, Sexy Fish and The Ivy while working for Caprice Holdings.
-Following a time as Head Pastry Chef at the well-respected wine bar and restaurant Noble Rot, she’s now heading up the kitchen at Baudry Greene in Covent Garden.
+Following time as Head Pastry Chef at Noble Rot and head chef of Baudry Greene, she’s now the Head Pastry Chef at the hot new Soho spot Osteria Vibrato, where her made-to-order amaretti biscuits are already becoming a must-have.

 Follow Kate on Instagram at @kateos2